saadl27/PuckoPolis/README.md

     ></pre></div>

 >[!WARNING]
 >You will most certainly have errors because it lacks python packages necessary for the use of this script.
-See the README.md file that accompanies python scripts
 >
 >You can refer to the **README.md** located into the **Scripts\_python** folder provided for more informations about how to use these scripts and what about python dependences.
 >
->It is also an opportunity to benefit from the e-puck2 environment set up with pyenv during the installation of VSCode for e-puck2
+>It is also an opportunity to benefit from the `e-puck2` environment set up with pyenv during the installation of VSCode for e-puck2.
+These package will be installed **ONLY** in this environment.

 > `Task 1`
 >- In the thread `ProcessImage`, use the code provided to read images from the camera and write a simple loop to extract one color of your choice from the images (you need to do bits manipulations)